bibleio/godly-code-of-conduct/CODE_OF_CONDUCT.md

 This code of conduct is meant to be used within Christian communities.

-The Godly Code of Conduct (version 1.0.1) is a general & free code of conduct that you may use for your projects.
+The Godly Code of Conduct (version 1.0.1) is a general & free code of conduct that you may use for any community.
 Just copy and paste this file into your repository, and make sure to replace contact info or anything else you'd like so it's specific to your community.
 Source: [github.com/bibleio/godly-code-of-conduct](https://github.com/bibleio/godly-code-of-conduct)